 In 2005, former First Lady of Indianapolis Amy Minick Peterson led a study to determine how immigrant newcomers’ needs were being met in Central Indiana.
 Together with members of the Greater Indianapolis Progress Committee (GIPC), chaired by community leader Yvonne Shaheen, Mrs. Peterson researched various immigrant populations and their needs, facilitated focus groups with service providers, and studied best practices in other cities for assisting immigrants and refugees.

-By 2006 the Immigrant Welcome Center, as it is known today, was established with the help of 12 volunteers known as Natural Helpers.
-One year later, an executive director was hired, and by January 2008 the IWC moved its office into the John H. Boner Community Center.
+By 2006 Immigrant Welcome Center, as it is known today, was established with the help of 12 volunteers known as Natural Helpers.
+One year later, an executive director was hired, and by January 2008, IWC moved its office into the John H. Boner Community Center.